dmijatovic/dv4all-react-w4-npm/README.md

   npm publish
 ```

 NOTE!
-If you get error during publishing about package name spam detection - DO NOT USE NUMBERS IN THE PROJECT NAME.
+If you get error during publishing about package name spam detection - DO NOT USE NUMBERS IN THE PROJECT NAME defined in package.json.

 ```bash
 npm ERR! publish Failed PUT 403